 A balance needs to be struck between smoothly managing the day to day operations while proactively tackling new strategic initiatives in an environment where good people are scarce.
-Gaining a consensus on this list is important as it enables you to focus on strategies that can minimise the amount of time Systems Administrators spend on low payoff tasks and maximise the time spent on high payoff tasks which are more rewarding for employees and deliver a higher value to the company.
+Gaining a consensus on this list is important as it enables you to focus on strategies that can minimize the amount of time Systems Administrators spend on low payoff tasks and maximize the time spent on high payoff tasks which are more rewarding for employees and deliver a higher value to the company.

 Now it’s time to determine how you will resource your low payoff activities.
 There are three options:

 - Do nothing – Under this option the risks outlined earlier are not eliminated and there are no further improvements in efficiencies.